Fitbit Inspire 3 vs Inspire 2: is it worth upgrading to the latest model?

 Both watches can also record your heart rate variability overnight, and will keep track of temperature changes.
 Despite being relatively low-end, the Fitbit Inspire bands have quite a breadth of health features.

+Of course, you can choose to dramatically lower the Inspire 3's battery life by using the always-on screen mode—not an option in the Inspire 2.
 And the stats?
-An Inspire 2 or 3 is not going to offer the heart rate tracking accuracy of a Garmin Fenix 7 or Apple Watch Series 8, but budget trackers rarely do.
+An Inspire 2 or 3 is not going to offer the heart rate tracking accuracy of a Garmin Venu 2 Plus or Apple Watch Series 8, but budget trackers rarely do.

-You can see the watch's recording of your heart rate, during and after exercise, but Fitbit is more interested in what it calls Active zone minutes — how long you spend in the fat burn zone or the cardio/peak heart rate zone.
-Either tracker is going to give you a solid idea of how hard you worked in a particular exercise, which is a handy way to gauge your workout load.
+You can see the watch's recording of your heart rate, during and after exercise, but Fitbit is more interested in what it calls Active Zone Minutes—how long you spend in the fat burn zone or the cardio/peak heart rate zone.

 Andrew is a freelance contributor to Fit&Well.
 He has written about health and fitness for more than a decade, specializing in consumer tech.
 When not testing fitness tech for Fit&Well he writes about fitness for Forbes and contributes to publications including WIRED, TechRadar, Stuff, Trusted Reviews and others.
 Andrew runs to keep fit, and can often be round jogging around the parks of South London with several wearables and a heart rate strap attached.
 He also enjoys indoor cycling, using a turbo trainer and platforms like Zwift to get some kilometers in while avoiding London’s busy streets.